Skip to main content

 Testing Mojo strings

 Most standard library types conform to the Stringable trait, which represents a type that can be converted to a string.
-Use String(value) or str(value) to explicitly convert a value to string.
+Use str(value) to explicitly convert a value to a string:

 print(s)